coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ## [align_with_floor](#align_with_floor)

 ### Description
 Aligns Mario's position and model transformation matrix to match the floor's angle.
-Specifically: - Sets Mario's vertical position to be at `m.floorHeight` plus any active character animation offset - Adjusts Mario's `throwMatrix` so that his body appears flush with the floor
+Specifically: Sets Mario's vertical position to be at `m.floorHeight` plus any active character animation offset and adjusts Mario's `throwMatrix` so that his body appears flush with the floor

 ### Lua Example
 `align_with_floor(m)`